ork-labs/ork/docs/ROADMAP.md

 ### **Objective**

-Implement the `gxo daemon`, transforming GXO from an ephemeral task runner into a true, long-running Automation Kernel.
+Implement the `ork daemon`, transforming ORK from an ephemeral task runner into a true, long-running Automation Kernel.
 This phase focuses on the non-negotiable features required for production deployments: a persistent state store, a secure control plane, and the ability to manage supervised workloads.
 Security is built-in from the start, not added on later.

 ### **Rationale**

-The architectural vision of GXO as a unified runtime for services, events, and tasks can only be realized through a persistent, long-running daemon process.
+The architectural vision of ORK as a unified runtime for services, events, and tasks can only be realized through a persistent, long-running daemon process.
 This phase builds that daemon, its secure control plane, and the core lifecycle reconcilers, unlocking the platform's most powerful capabilities and preparing it for production use.
 A secure-by-default posture is established early to ensure all subsequent features are built upon a hardened foundation.

 ---